-Secure World Foundation and the International Space Station (ISS) U.S. National Laboratory are co-hosting a two-event series on the socioeconomic benefits of conducting research and development onboard the ISS.
+Secure World Foundation, SETI Institute and the International Space Station (ISS) U.S. National Laboratory are co-hosting a two-event series on the socioeconomic benefits of conducting research and development onboard the ISS.
 The series will highlight important work being done on the ISS that benefits global efforts such as the United Nation’s Sustainable Development Goals.
 This first event will take place in the San Francisco Bay Area, with a second event to be hosted in Washington, D.C.

 Dr. Kaplan at Pheronym is honored to be invited to talk about how utilizing the ISS has been instrumental to Pheronym’s mission in contributing towards agriculture on earth and feeding the world.